dortania/OpenCore-Install-Guide/post-install/sleep.md

 NICs(network Interface Controllers) are fairly easy to fix with sleep, it's mainly the following:

 * Disable `WakeOnLAN` in the BIOS
-  * Most hack kexts don't support WOL
+  * Most systems will enter a sleep/wake loop with this enabled
 * Disable `Wake for network access` in macOS(SystemPreferences -> Power)
   * Seems to break on a lot of hacks